BillDietrich/ipwatch/README.md

 Intended to reveal when your VPN is up or down, so you can have some confidence that it's actually working.

-Tested only on Linux Mint 19 and Windows 10 Home.
+Tested only on Linux Mint 19, Ubuntu 20.04 desktop GNOME, and Windows 10 Home.

 https://github.com/BillDietrich/ipwatch